malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 **Mind Schema**: Like some other researches (eg: [Graziano2017]), I believe our brains also maintain a mental map of our mind.
 It tracks the observed capabilities of our mind.
 It will be used in a _generative_ way: to suggest a possibly suitable approach to solve a problem.
 And it will be used in a _predictive_ way: to monitor the thought path taken and to continually assess the likelihood that it will produce a useful outcome.

-I believe that the body schema and mind schema are independent brain components, and that they are used in some way to 'label' the source of data received by the main processor.
-It is the body and mind schemas that suffer problems when they cannot be updated [citation].

 ## Virtual View
 tbd. alternatively: phrase as a 'data' view

 The virtual view focuses on the scope of conscious experience, where the state in the state machine becomes the central focus.
 By examining the virtual view we can highlight what can and cannot be observed by a conscious system.

 ### State Model
-One key component of a state machine is its state.
+A key component of a state machine is its state.
 The 'state model' is the passive data representation that is simultaneously the output of the main processor and the input to its next cycle.

 ![virtual view diagram](files/A-theory-of-consciousness-v2-state-model.png)

 The state model represents anything that may be useful as a direct output (eg: for governing action), or as input for the next cycle (eg: an intermediate result within a sequence of thought).
 The state model has tremendous flexibility in the kinds of data sources and results that can be represented within it, and in the resolution of those representations.
-At any given moment it may represent only one thing with high precision, or it may represent multiple things with low precision and information about the relationships between those things.
+For example, at any given moment it may represent only one thing with high precision, or it may represent multiple things with low precision and information about the relationships between those things.

 The range of data sources that can be directly represented within the state model is particularly enlightening.
 Some examples from my own observations are:
-* **working memory**: we seem to be only able to think about one 'thing' at a time, which I interpret as being where one item from working memory is selected into the state model at a time
+* **working memory**: we seem to be only able to think about one 'thing' at a time, which I interpret as being where one item from working memory is selected into the state model at a time.
-* **senses**: any of the five external senses can be focused on observed consciously.
-Additionally we can simultaneously observe multiples senses, eg: when watching and listening as a car drives past
+* **senses**: any of the five external senses can be focused on and observed consciously.
+Additionally we can simultaneously observe multiples senses, eg: when watching and listening as a car drives past.
 * **body schema**: we can be aware of specific aspects of our mental map of the body, eg: we can close our eyes and 'feel' where our limbs are.
 And our touch sense is tightly integrated with our mental map of body to identify where the touch sense occurred from.
 But I don't think we have direct access to all of the body schema at once.
 * **mind schema**: like the mental model of body, we are aware of specific aspects of our mind's mental model of itself. eg: a judgement about one's general ability in mathematics.
 But, like the body schema, I don't think we have direct access to all of this model at once.
 * **long term memory**: we can draw up recent and long past memories, but we certainly do not have access to all of those directly.
 There appears to be some sort of fetching mechanism involved.
-* **conscious feedback**: output from processing in prior cycle
+* **conscious feedback**: output from processing in prior cycle.

 The five external senses in particular are interesting, as it is well known that we do not observe them in their raw form.
 Vision, for example, is produced by the eyes with varying levels of focus and detail across the visual field, and yet it's very hard for us to directly observe that because the sense has been pre-processed to construct a single coherent virtual visual field.
 Furthermore, we experience senses pre-attached with 'meaning': rather than seeing a series of lines and dots, I see a window, a door, a ball; rather than hearing a bunch of strange sounds, I hear specific spoken words.

 I also think senses are 'labelled' in some way as to their source.
 For example, we have a strong perception of whether a sense came to us externally or from us internally.
-Very interesting results occur when that labelling is disrupted, such as when people 'hear voices'.
 The labelling is clearly a reference back to the body and mind schemas.
+Very interesting results occur when that labelling is disrupted, such as when people 'hear voices', or when the body or mind schemas cannot be updated [citation].

 ### Visceral Loop
 The 'Visceral Loop' is a characterisation of the kinds of thought or processing outcomes that pass through the state machine described above, and how that thought leads to the individual having a _visceral_ awareness of their own thoughts.
 It is thus the culmination of the theory, for it explains how we come to conclude ourselves as conscious beings.